root-11/tablite/README.md

 --------------

-Version 2021/03/10+:
+Version 2021/11/02+:
-- New multi-criteria lookup functionality: table1.lookup(table2, criterias...)
-- rename_column(self, header, new_name)
+- Faster StoredList classes
-- copy_columns_only(table)
+- Updated documentation
+- A couple of bugfixes
-- updated documentation.
+  - Reverse indexing.
+- One temp file only for all stored lists.

 -----------